albertovic/ros2_ws/README.md

 # ros2_ws (English)

 ## Introduction
 This repository contains certain packages that I have been developing throughout my learning of ROS2.
-It includes part of the development of my Bachelor's Thesis on underwater communications.
+It includes part of the development of my Bachelor's Thesis on underwater communications and other projects, such as RONA.

 ## RONA
 In this section, you will find packages related to the development of an Autonomous Omnidirectional Navigation Robot (RONA).
 The idea is to create a physical robot that can perform autonomous navigation using a LIDAR.
 At the moment, I am focusing on learning how to program simulations and simulating the robot in Gazebo.